Making homemade mayo is so quick and easy, much healthier, and delicious too!

-I have a big list of condiment blog posts I want to write in my journal!
 I LOVE condiments.
 Love them.
 I’ve been making my own for maybe a year now when I have the time.
-And I’ve gotten super spoiled because they’re soo delicious and of course, there’s that satisfaction in knowing they’re clean and natural – free of any additives, preservatives, etc. etc.
+And I’ve gotten very spoiled because they’re so delicious and of course, there’s that satisfaction in knowing they’re healthier – free of any additives, preservatives, etc. etc.

-I’m a curious person by nature, always wanting to know the how behind the finished product – and thats especially true of me when it comes to food.
+I’m a curious person by nature, always wanting to know the how stuff works – and thats especially true of me when it comes to food.
 Any food I see, I wonder how it was made.

 I can honestly say I never knew before what mayo even was!
 Just white stuff?
 But what was it made of?

 Essentially – its eggs and oil.
 There are extras that can be added for flavor, texture, etc. But those are the basics.
 And it’s actually pretty cool to see homemade mayonnaise come together.
-Making it has become a highlight for me that I enjoy far more than is probably a normal mayo making amount of enjoyment.
-Plus the eating it on food is a part of the excitement, naturally.
+Making it has become a highlight for me that I enjoy more than is probably normal.

 Salt not pictured.
 Everything needs to be room temp.
 So take it all out of the fridge at least an hour before you start.
 Or your mayo may not come together and you’ll get a nasty, runny, liquid oil mixture.
 Ask me how I know.